How to Make Cuts With a Jigsaw

 Gently pull on the trigger and slowly push the saw along your cutting line.
 It’s very tempting to want to push harder against the work to speed up the cut, but this makes the saw much harder to control.
 Instead, let the saw do the work and gently guide it along your desired curves.

-You can use the variable speed adjuster if you come up against more resistance and the blade is struggling to cut through.
-Once you’ve finished your cut, let the excess wood drop to the floor and the blade come to a stop before you lift the saw away from the work.
+You can use the variable speed adjuster if you come up against more resistance and the blade is struggling to cut through or if you need to switch between straight cuts and curved cuts.
+Once you’ve finished your cut, let the excess wood drop to the floor and the blade come to a stop before you lift the saw away from the work, this will leave you with a nice, clean cut.

 Tips for Cutting Different Materials